Ptopic/Profico-task-NewsApp/README.md

 **Implementation Approach:**

-- Added a small bookmark icon positioned to the right of article titles
+- Added a small bookmark icon (star) positioned to the right of article titles
-- **Integration**: Added bookmark icon to the sidebar, treating bookmarks as a standard category
+- Added bookmark icon to the sidebar, treating bookmarks as a standard category

 ### Disclaimers